Melk0rr/Wepwawet/README.md

 ```

 Wepwawet is an url information gathering tool.
 Wepwawet gathers data from a variety of sources,
-including Shodan, and more to come.
+including Shodan, ping, nmap, http response, and more to come.

 ## Getting Started